Porphyrytic/DataCleaning_Assignment/README.md

 	* Other variables with "mean" values computed on windowed data or post-transformation (e.g. gravityMean) were ignored

 ### Analysis.TXT - Final Output (Text File)
+* Variable (header) names are in the first row
+* A description of the Variables can be founf in the Code Book

-The output can be read using the following command run from the correct working directory:
+* The output can be read using the following command run from the correct working directory:

 	Test <- read.table("Analysis.txt",header = TRUE)